hass-agent/HASS.Agent/README.md

 ### Legacy

 HASS.Agent is a .NET 8 application.
-If for some reason you can't install .NET 8, you can use the last .NET Framework 4.8 version:
+If for some reason you can't install .NET 8, you can use the last .NET Framework 4.8 version also developed by Sam:

 [v2022.3.8](https://github.com/LAB02-Research/HASS.Agent/releases/tag/v2022.3.8)

-It's pretty feature complete if you just want commands, sensors, quickactions and notifications.
+Per it's release time it was pretty feature complete if you just want commands, sensors, quickactions and notifications.

 You'll need to have .NET Framework 4.8 installed on your PC, which you can [download here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer).

-If you find any bugs, feel free to [create a ticket](https://github.com/LAB02-Research/HASS.Agent/issues) and I'll try to patch it.
+#### Please note
+- .NET Framework version is considered legacy and unsupported
+- All issues/requests regarding the .NET Framework version of HASS.Agent will be closed